halbgut/meteor-altboiler/README.md

 **css** - `String` - A string containing CSS

 The CSS added via this function will be rendered inside the loading template.
 It pushes the passed CSS to `altboilder.hookedCss`.
-It retruns the index of the newly added item.
+It returns the index of the newly added item.

 ### `altboiler.js(js)`

 **js** - `String` - A string containing JS

 The JS added via this function will be rendered inside the loading template.
 It pushes the passed JS to `altboilder.hookedJs`.
-It retruns the index of the newly added item.
+It returns the index of the newly added item.

 ### Definitions